johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### Disadvantages ####

-1. Requires large up-front payment
+-	Requires large up-front payment
--	Some groups may requires sponsorship
--	Considerable organisation of printing
+-	Considerable logistical organisation of printing

-### Whole curriculum ###
+### Example C : Interdenominational NGO ###

-In this example, an NGO organises printing, on behalf of a number of churches and agencies:
+In this example, an Interdenominational NGO organises printing, on behalf of a number of churches and agencies, distributing copies at cost price.

 -	50 sets of whole curriculum (17 books), at total cost of 680,000 CFA
 -	25 sets are distributed, at cost price, to organisation A, for 340,000 CFA
 -	15 sets are distributed, at cost price, to organisation B, for 204,000 CFA
--	10 sets are distributed, at cost price, to libraries, translation and other agencies and individuals, for 136,000 CFA
+-	10 sets are distributed, at cost price, to libraries, translation agencies and other groups and individuals, for a total income of 136,000 CFA

 #### Advantages ####

-1. Whole curriculum available at one time
+-	Whole curriculum available at one time
 -	Costs spread across several groups

 #### Disadvantages ####

-3. Requires up-front payments from groups
+-	Requires up-front payments from groups
--	Some groups may requires sponsorship
 -	Considerable organisation of printing
 -	No profit for future printing

-### Commercial ###
+### Example D : Commercial Enterprise ###

-In this example:
--	A business entrepreneur or social agency prints a large stock of 50 sets of the whole curriculum, costing 680,000 CFA (13,600 CFA per set; 800 CFA per book)
+In this example a business entrepreneur or social agency prints a stock of 50 sets of the whole MPD curriculum, costing 680,000 CFA (13,600 CFA per set)

--	25 sets are sold to organisation A at 20,000 CFA each, generates 500,000 CFA
+-	25 sets are sold to a bible school at 20,000 CFA each, income: 500,000 CFA
--	250 books sold to individuals and agencies at 1500 CFA each, generates 375,000 CFA
+-	250 books (various modules) sold to individuals and agencies at 1500 CFA each, income: 375,000 CFA
 -	Total sales 875,000 CFA — Gross profit 195,000 CFA
--	Remaining Stock value 140,000 CFA (cost) / x,000 CFA (assuming 800 CFA per book)
+-	Remaining Stock 175 books, cost value 140,000 CFA

 #### Advantages ####

-1. Commercially profitable
+-	Commercially profitable
 -	Helps churches and Christians

 #### Disadvantages ####

-3. Large start-up costs
+-	Large start-up costs
 -	Relies upon good sales
 -	Needs commercial experience

 ## Translation ##

-The text books of the Maize Plant Discipleship Curriculum have been intentionally designed to be readily translatable.
+The text books of the Maize Plant Discipleship Curriculum have been intentionally formulated to be readily translatable.

-If you would like to discuss translating MPD resources, for printing and distribution in another language, please get in touch: http://jbclements.wordpress.com/contact
+If you would like to discuss translating MPD resources, for printing and distribution in another language, please get in touch: http://maizeplantdiscipleship.wordpress.com/contact.

 ## Licensing ##

 > Maize Plant Discipleship by John Clements is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License, as expressed on the following page.

--	Note: This license is incorporated into all Maize Plant Discipleship text books.
+-	Note: This license is incorporated into and applies to ALL *Maize Plant Discipleship* books.
 -	Permissions beyond the scope of the license may be available by contacting the author, at http://johnclements.net/contact.

 ### Creative Commons Attribution-NoDerivs 3.0 Unported License ###

-### You are free:
+---

+**You are free**:

 -	to Share — to copy, distribute and transmit the work
 -	to make commercial use of the work

-### Under the following conditions:
+**Under the following conditions**:

 -	Attribution — You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
 -	No Derivative Works — You may not alter, transform, or build upon this work.

-### With the understanding that:
+**With the understanding that**:

 -	Waiver — Any of the above conditions can be waived if you get permission from the copyright holder.
 -	Public Domain — Where the work or any of its elements is in the public domain under applicable law, that status is in no way affected by the license.

-### Other Rights
+**Other Rights**

 In no way are any of the following rights affected by the license: